Extreme Conditions Demand Extreme Responses

-Extreme Conditions Demand Extreme Responses is the debut full-length album by American grindcore band Brutal Truth, released in September 7, 1992 via Earache Records.
+Extreme Conditions Demand Extreme Responses is the debut full-length album by American grindcore band Brutal Truth, released on September 7, 1992 by Earache Records.

 Release

 Music videos were made for "Collateral Damage" (which once held the Guinness World Record for the shortest music video) and "Ill Neglect".

 In 2010, Earache issued a limited edition redux version on CD, containing the original album along with 11 bonus tracks from the single Ill Neglect and the Perpetual Conversion EP as well as S.O.B. cover songs and music videos.

 Reception

 In March 2009, Terrorizer named the album the number one American grindcore release.